 VEBA Trust is a non-profit, multiple employee voluntary employees' beneficiary association authorized under Internal Revenue Code 501(c)(g).
 The Trust is managed by a board of trustees appointed by the Association of Washington School Principals, Washington Association of School Administrators, and Washington Association of School Business Officials.
 The Trust provides health reimbursement plan for employees and eligible dependents.
 The plan can be used to reimburse employees for qualified health expenses during employment and after retirement.
-The terms of the Lake Stevens Education Association, the Public School Employees of Lake Stevens School District and the Public School Employees of Lake Stevens - Office Professionals' collective bargaining arrangements specify the District's employer contribution rate of \$10 per employee per month.
+The terms of the Lake Stevens Education Association, the Public School Employees of Lake Stevens - Office Professionals' collective bargaining arrangements specify the District's employer contribution rate of \$10 per employee per month.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
-For the year ended August 31, 2023 the District made \$117,860 in employer contributions to the plan.
+For the year ended August 31, 2024 the District made \$118,460 in matching employer contributions to the plan.